CatherineH/CatherineH.github.io/_posts/2016-08-02-music-people-recommend-to-me-2.md

 ---
 {% include JB/setup %}

-Music People Recommend to Me #2

-I am grateful that writing critiques of the music people recommend to me has not discouraged from getting new recommendations.
+I am grateful that [writing critiques of the music people recommend to me](http://catherineh.github.io/music/2016/05/17/music-people-recommend-to-me) has not discouraged new recommendations.
 I enjoy listening to everything once, so please continue to send me stuff!
 Here are my thoughts on the recommendations I’ve listened to recently.